analystbruh/dougscore-iron-viz/readme.md

 # create an API key file
-file should be called key.py\
+The file should be called key.py\
 should only contain one line.
 ```python
 key = 'yourAPIkeyFromGoogle'
 ```
-otherwise, FAILURE
+otherwise, FAILURE\
+See the Viz here: https://public.tableau.com/app/profile/christopher.martin/viz/dougscore/Dashboard1